 The Department of Design advances the professional work of thoughtful, creative, and meaningful design to delight, inspire, and serve the needs of people.
 Design is the planning that lays the basis for creation and development of every object or system people use.
 Design programs train students to be problem solvers who consider the aesthetic, functional, and user-focused aspects of an object or a process.
 This requires considerable integrative research, thought, modeling, interactive adjustments, and redesign.

-The master’s student in design management should demonstrate an advanced ability to solve design problems, manage teams and processes, communicate clearly, and produce excellent goal-directed outcomes.
+The master’s student in design management and strategy should demonstrate an advanced ability to solve design problems, manage teams and processes, communicate clearly, and produce excellent goal-directed outcomes.
 The graduate will have completed significant course work and a thesis that documents independent discovery and research and will have passed an oral examination on that work.
-For more information about the program M.A in Design Management.
+For more information about the program M.A. in Design Management and Strategy.

-The M.A. in Interaction Design educates students in the theory, methods, and practices of interaction design.
+The M.A. in Interaction and User Experience educates students in the theory, methods, and practices of interaction design.
 It gives students the requisite professional knowledge, skills, and abilities to perform as interaction designers.

 KU is an accredited institutional member of the National Association of Schools of Art and Design.
 The entrance and graduation requirements in this catalog conform to the published guidelines of that organization.